udarshcodes/pft/README.md

     └── apology.html
 ```

----

 ## A Note on the UI

 The original submission used default Bootstrap styling.
 The public version uses a custom dark theme inspired by fintech dashboards — DM Sans + Syne fonts, glassmorphism cards, and a consistent design system.
 No functionality was changed.

----

 ## What I Learned

-- Designing a relational database schema from scratch
+Designing a relational database schema from scratch

-- Session-based authentication and password hashing
+Session-based authentication and password hashing

-- Flask routing, Jinja2 templating, and custom filters
+Flask routing, Jinja2 templating, and custom filters

-- Writing SQL aggregate queries for reports and budget tracking
+Writing SQL aggregate queries for reports and budget tracking

-- Deploying a Python web app to production with gunicorn and Render
+Deploying a Python web app to production with gunicorn and Render

----

 ## Author

-**Udarsh Goyal** — 1st year B.Tech CSE, VIT Chennai
+**Udarsh Goyal**
 [GitHub](https://github.com/udarshcodes) · [Portfolio](https://udarshcodes.github.io/personal_portfolio/) · [LinkedIn](https://www.linkedin.com/in/udarshgoyal-256095383)

----

 *CS50x Final Project — Harvard University, 2025*